GIider/ws2801.py/README.md

 ws2801.py
 =========

-Python toolkit to manipulate a led strip running the ws2801 driver from a Raspberry Pi
+Python toolkit to manipulate a LED stripe running the ws2801 driver from a Raspberry Pi

 Requirements
 ============